 Responses that represent a single resource shall contain a context property named "@odata.context" describing the source of the payload.
 The value of the context property shall be the context URL that describes the resource according to OData-Protocol.

-The context URL for a resource is of one of the following two forms:
+The context URL for a resource should be of the following form:

 MetadataUrl#ResourceType